Vatras/povocop/README.md

 [x] code to be send after user connects
 [x] config to be changed after altering it in db
-[x] getting input data (not assigned) from DB and send it to users - field to which worker goes [] result browsing and sorting it by inputData_id
+[x] getting input data (not assigned) from DB and send it to users - field to which worker goes [] CRUCIAL reassigning verification and inputData
+[] CRUCIAL cache update after giving 500 inputs
-[] programmistic config change should optionally terminate the workers [] optionally provide the last result in config and onConfig invoke on every new (default: no) [] Disconnect events handling
+[] CRUCIAL optionally provide the last approved result in config and onConfig invoke on every new (default: no) [] CRUCIAL programmistic config change should optionally terminate the workers [] sending random pendingVerifies
-[] cache update after giving 500 inputs
+[] if redundancyFactor == 1 and rejected - make a double verification
+[] result browsing and sorting it by inputData_id
+[] Disconnect events handling
 [x] Redundancy factor - socket id usage? mac adress usage?
 [] browser plugin refactor
 [] intensity of computation - CPU usage selection